phisch/layer-shell-wgpu-egui/README.md

 # Wayland layer_shell backend for egui with WGPU renderer

-This is a **very early** and **work in progress** repository working on a wayland layer_shell backend for egui utilizing smithay client toolkit and WGPU.
+This is an **early and work in progress** repository working on a layer shell backend for egui using wgpu for rendering and smithay client toolkit for the wayland client.

 > [!WARNING]
-> Do not use this, it is somewhat working, but far from finished.
+> Do not use this yet, the rendering part works, but plenty of things are not yet implemented.

 ## todo

 This is a likely incomplete list of things that need to be done:

-- [x] keyboard input
+- [ ] keyboard input (implemented, but not wired up)
-- [x] mouse button input
+- [ ] mouse button input
 - [ ] scroll support
 - [ ] clipboard, copy/cut/paste
 - [ ] fractional scaling